-No, Bitcoin is a fixed supply currency rather than an elastic supply currency such as USD.
-Therefore it can be compared to something like Gold.
-Historically Gold has about 15% volatility against USD annually.
-While 15% annual volatility is low enough to do “small” transactions, it is far too high for the non-negligible amount of time to settlement payments such as salaries and loans.
-Xank is a “pre-hedging” currency against a basket for the entire duration of settlement so that you never worry about the volatility.
+No, Bitcoin is a fixed supply currency rather than an elastic supply currency like the U.S. dollar.
+Therefore it can be compared to something like gold.
+Historically, gold has had an about 15% volatility against the U.S. dollar, annually.
+While 15% annual volatility is low enough to do “small” transactions, it is far too high for non-negligible amounts of time-to-settlement payments, such as salaries and loans.
+Xank’s optional Stable Pay feature “pre-hedges” the currency against a basket of currencies (initially set as the IMF’s SDR) for the entire duration of the transaction lifecycle, from coin purchase to settlement, so that you never have to worry about volatility.

 A classic Soros attack would involve the following:

 – Someone borrows a large number of coins for short selling.

 – They then flood the market using the borrowed coins.

 – Achieving a significant enough price drop, the attacker buys back the coins at a huge discount, returns the borrowed capital to the lender, and sees the remaining amount as a profit.